mmmiiinnnggg/mmmiiinnnggg.github.io/index.md

 > ### SMBU Academic Scholarship
 > Sep 2017 - Jan 2021
 > - Awarded to the best 10% students in one semester with excellent academic performance.
-> - Granted 6 times in 8 semesters
+> - Granted 6 times in 8 semesters.

 ## Skills
 * **Languages：** English(fluent, CET-6:605), Chinese(Native), Russian(fluent)